K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ***※	Test Job Duplication can only be done by the administrator and pipeline contributors with creation authority.***

 ###### <div id='3-2-2-4-3-8'/> 3.2.2.4.3.9.
 Delete Test Job
-1. Click “Delete” button of Test job from the pipeline details page.
+1. Click the “Delete” button of the Test job from the pipeline details page.
 ![101]
 2. Check if the Test Job has been deleted.
 ![102]